Berchtesgaden – beyond Garmisch

 Next up Berchtesgaden

 We stumbled upon Berchtesgaden over twenty years ago on a family vacation as we were heading to Garmisch.
 Recently, I had the pleasure of making Berchtesgaden a pit-stop on the way to Slovenia, twice!
-Traveling from Stuttgart, it is a half way stop on the way to Lake Bled and well, I am a “journey-gal,” more than a destination traveler.
+From Stuttgart, it is a halfway to Lake Bled in Slovenia.
+I am a “journey-gal.”
+Always up for more than one destination.

 Where to stay